 The Charging Infrastructure in Germany

-In addition to the charging stations in public areas, the BDEW survey also records charging stations on publicly accessible private property (multi-storey car parks, supermarket car parks, etc.) every six months.
+In addition to charging stations in public areas, the BDEW survey also included charging stations on publicly accessible private grounds (multi-storey car parks, supermarket parking lots, etc.) .

 Power Grid Integration